Internet water army: Reasons

-Online marketing in China has become a big and profitable business and has spawned many Internet public relations agencies.
-Internet water armies working for these PR firms not only advertise products but also remove any negative feedback that they find.
+Online marketing in China has become a sizeable business and has spawned many Internet public relations agencies.
+Internet water armies working for these PR firms not only advertise products but also remove negative feedback.

 Many celebrity agencies in the entertainment industry and their die-hard fans have been willing to spend a lot of money to hire Internet water armies to generate positive online reviews for their songs and movies.
 The armies can range from a handful of people to hundreds, who often help celebrities inflate their social media accounts' followers with thousands of fake followers.
 In addition, some entertainment companies use Internet water armies to bump up film ratings and smear a rival's reputation.

 Many people who join an Internet water army think online paid posting is a new type of online part-time job opportunity and an easy way to make money.
 With the ubiquity of personal computers and smart phones along with easy-to-use microblogging platforms, the entry barrier is low.
 The income of Internet water armies is a primary reason why many people choose to join them, more than 60% of Internet water army members earn more than a thousand yuan per month by posting and deleting reviews.